 - 1. DEFINITIONS Supplement Paragraph 1.1 as follows: - a.
 When words such as approved, proper, satisfactory, equal, and as directed are used, they imply such reference to the Architect's specific approval and directions. - b.
 Provide means to furnish and install. - c.
 The provisions of the Agreement take precedence over all other Contract Documents. - 2.
-WARRANTY Supplement Paragraph 3.5 as follows: - a.
+WARRANTY Supplement Paragraph 3.5.1 as follows: - a.
 Contractor warrants to Owner and Architect that on receipt of notice from either of them, within the period of one (1) year following date of Substantial Completion, that defects in materials and/or workmanship have appeared in the Work, Contractor will promptly correct such defects to the state of condition originally required by the Contract Documents at Contractor's expense. - 3.
 SHOP DRAWINGS Supplement Paragraph 3.12 as follows: - a.
-The Contractor is encourage to submit electronic copies of all Shop or Setting Drawings and Schedules required for the work of the various trades, after same have been checked and compared with the Contract Document Requirements, and after checking with field conditions at the job and so certified on the Drawings by the Contractor.
-Above Drawings will not be checked by Architect unless same bear certification. - b. electronic submittals shall be organized into a single document for each section being submitted and shall be labeled by the specification section number.
-Submittals that are not organized or that include multiple files may be rejected. - c.
+The Contractor shall submit one (1) electronic copy of all Shop or Setting Drawings and Schedules required for the work of the various trades, after same have been checked and compared with the Contract Document Requirements, and after checking with field conditions at the job and so certified on the Drawings by the Contractor.
+Above Drawings will not be checked by Architect unless same bear certification. - b.
 Architect's approval is subject to notations on Drawings, Compliance with Drawings and Specifications, and conditions and measurements at project.
 Measurements and quantity not checked or approved. - 4.
 SAMPLES Supplement Subparagraph 3.12.3 as follows: - a.
 All samples as called for in the various Sections of this Specification and any other samples, as directed, shall be furnished by the Contractor for approval. - b.
-All samples of materials that require approval as to color, texture, finish and type shall be furnished at the same time, so that an intelligent selection of colors and textures may be made by the Architect. - 5.
-COLOR SELECTIONS - a.
-The Contractor shall provide for and coordinate into the project construction schedule, a 6-week time frame for the Architect/Designer to make final color selections from Contractor's submittals, obtain approval from the Owner and to submit a color schedule, indicating what colors go where, to the Contractor.
-Time frame begins when Architect has received 100% of submittals listed below. - b.
-Submittals, i.e., actual samples, manufacturers' literature, full color line options, etc., shall include as a minimum, but not limited to: - Plaster texture/color Floor and Wall Tile Wood Flooring Resilient Flooring Carpet Cabinet and Countertop - 6.
-CLEAN UP Supplement Paragraph 3.15 as follows: - a.
-Each Contractor shall, at all times, remove any and all of his rubbish from the buildings and grounds and keep the building site clean.
+All samples of materials that require approval as to color, texture, finish and type shall be furnished at the same time, so that an intelligent selection of colors and textures may be made by the Architect (or owner if noted as such).